dhellmann/pymotw/PyMOTW/urllib/index.rst

 URLopener
 =========

-urllib provides a URLopener base class, and FancyURLopener with default handling for the supported protocols.
-If you find yourself needing to change their behavior, you are probably better off looking at the urllib2 module, added in Python 2.1 (to be covered in a future PyMOTW).
+:mod:`urllib` provides a :class:`URLopener` base class, and :class:`FancyURLopener` with default handling for the supported protocols.
+If you find yourself needing to change their behavior, you are probably better off looking at the :mod:`urllib2` module, added in Python 2.1.

 .. seealso::